Latton Bush Comprehensive School

-Latton Bush Comprehensive School: For my sins when I was a mere lad of eleven I was sent to Latton Bush Comprehensive School Harlow Essex closely resembled a Stalag prison camp.
+For my sins when I was a mere lad of eleven I was sent to Latton Bush Comprehensive School Harlow Essex that closely resembled a Stalag prison camp.
 It was a really horrible place where I spent the next four (miserable) years.
 The most horrific thing that I will never forget until the day I die was the first P.E.
 Teacher that I had – Mr. Clarke.
 He was such a bastard it is unreal.

-Later in life when I worked for a high street bespoke tailor Mr. Deady ordered a made to measure suit.
+Later in life I worked for the high street bespoke tailor Burtons.
+My old teacher Mr. Deady came in and ordered a made to measure suit.
 I was aged 16 and was unsure of my political allegiance.
-Even though I was too young to vote I attended a local Labour Party event and lo and behold Mr. Deady was there.
+Although I was too young to vote I attended a local Labour Party event and low and behold Mr. Deady was there.
 Recognising me from where I worked he said drunkenly, ”Now you know why it needs to fit son”.
-Having recently left school and the likes of him I replied, ”Do you remember spanking me some years ago at Water House Moor?’
+Having recently left school and the likes of him I replied, ”Do you remember spanking me some years ago at Waterhouse Moor?’

 ‘No son” He replied, ”I’ve spanked so many little brats in my time I don’t remember.”